Vladi-shar/ROS_Object_Manipulation/README.md

 **Main.py**

-Receives an initial and target board states and returns a set of instructions required to transform the initial to the target state (if one exists)
+Receives an initial and target board states and returns a set of instructions required to transform the initial to the target state (if one exists).